suno-ai/bark/README.md

 ### 👥 Speaker Prompts

-You can provide certain speaker prompts such as NARRATOR, MAN, WOMAN, etc. Please note that these are not always respected, especially if a conflicting audio history prompt is given.
+You can provide certain speaker prompts such as [MAN], [WOMAN], [NARRATOR], etc. Bark doesn't always respect these prompts, especially if a conflicting audio history prompt is given.
+For example, you indicate [MAN] in the text prompt, but a woman is speaking in the audio history prompt.

 ```python
 text_prompt = """